Support

 Creating more customized marketing campaigns

 Marketing campaigns are a great way to get your brand in front of your target audience.
-But your campaigns must be customized to your audience's needs and preferences to succeed.
+But to succeed, your campaigns must be customized to your audience's needs and preferences.

 By identifying the types of customer needs first, you can learn the following: